I am a biologist and paleontologist with an especial interest on morphometrics and evolutionary biology.

 I obtained my Ph.D. at the University of Málaga (Spain) in January 2015.
 My research focused on the morphological evolution of the carnivoran appendicular skeleton.
 My advisors were Dr. Paul Palmqvist and Dr. Borja Figueirido.

-Now, I am a postdoctoral research assistant at the Department of Earth Sciences of the University of Oxford (UK) from January 2017 to September 2018.
+I worked as postdoctoral research assistant at the Department of Earth Sciences of the University of Oxford (UK) from January 2017 to September 2018.
 My supervisor was Dr. Roger Benson.

 My interests and knowledge include mammalian evolution, appendicular and craniodental anatomy, functional morphology, biomechanics and locomotion.
 I have also good methodological skills on geometric morphometric methods, phylogenetic comparative analyses and 3D imaging.